-Halleck positioned heavy guns on his right, planning to begin bombarding the Confederate defenders at Corinth the next day.
+Halleck directed Brigadier General William T. Sherman’s division to make a demonstration on the right, which enabled him to position his heavy guns in that sector to start bombarding the town on May 30.
 In the center, Major General Don Carlos Buell reported increased enemy activity and requested to attack.
 On the left, Major General John Pope posted field artillery and began shelling the town; he also planned to attack on the 30th.

 Halleck had originally believed that General P.G.T.
 Beauregard, commanding the Confederates in Corinth, was simply waiting for the Federals to attack his strong defenses.
 But now Halleck agreed with Pope that Beauregard was preparing to attack the Federal left.
 In reality, Beauregard was doing neither; he was preparing to abandon Corinth.

-Beauregard had just 53,000 men against over 120,000.
-The Confederates could not attack, and if Halleck put Corinth under siege, they would be starved into submission.
+Beauregard had just 53,000 men, which was too few to attack.
+And if Halleck put Corinth under siege, they would be starved into submission.
 Moreover, a lack of adequate drinking water plagued the Confederates, as did rampant illness.
-Nearly a third of the army was on the sick list, with dysentery so prevalent that soldiers called it “the evacuation of Corinth.”
+Nearly a third of the army was on the sick list, with dysentery so prevalent that soldiers nicknamed it “the evacuation of Corinth.”
 Thus, Beauregard opted to withdraw and keep his army intact.

 Orders were issued to fall back to Tupelo, Mississippi.
 Major General Braxton Bragg directed the trains, which made off with the Confederates’ ammunition, supplies, and infirmed troops who could not travel on their own.
 Major General Earl Van Dorn’s Confederates protected the trains as they headed south.
 Major General William Hardee’s troops led the withdrawal, marching 20 miles south to Booneville by day’s end.

-Federal soldiers who had previously worked on railroads could tell by putting their ears to the rails that empty trains were coming into Corinth while full trains were moving out.
+Federal soldiers who had railroad experience could tell by putting their ears to the rails that empty trains were coming into Corinth while full trains were moving out.
 But their commanders would not take heed.

 By dawn on May 30, both Halleck and Pope were certain that the Confederates would attack Pope’s (left) sector of the Federal line.
-However, Federals heard “a succession of loud explosions” from inside the town and realized that the enemy was retreating.
-He deployed skirmishers at 6 a.m., and they took control of the abandoned Confederate defenses by 7:30.
+However, Federals heard “unusual noises” and “a succession of loud explosions” from inside the town and realized that the enemy had fooled them.
+Skirmishers were deployed at 6 a.m., and they took control of the abandoned Confederate defenses by 7:30.

 Illness played a role not only in Beauregard’s withdrawal, but also in Halleck’s decision not to pursue.
-About a third of Halleck’s army was also sick, with Halleck and Pope afflicted with diarrhea and Brigadier General William T. Sherman suffering from malaria.
-Nearly 30 other generals in the army also reported sick.
+About a third of Halleck’s army was sick, with Halleck and Pope afflicted with diarrhea, and Sherman suffering from malaria.
+Nearly 30 other generals in the army also reported to be ill.

 Beauregard’s men crossed the Tuscumbia River, six miles south of Corinth, and halted.
 When no Federal attack came, they burned the bridge and continued falling back along the Mobile & Ohio Railroad line toward Baldwyn, 30 miles south.
-The lone setback in Beauregard’s otherwise seamless withdrawal came when Federal cavalry rode ahead to Booneville, destroying large amounts of supplies and equipment, and taking 500 prisoners.
+The lone setback in Beauregard’s otherwise seamless withdrawal came when Federal cavalry rode ahead to Booneville, destroyed large amounts of supplies and equipment, and took 500 prisoners.

 Beauregard got away with almost all his men, supplies, equipment, and provisions intact.
 He only left behind some “Quaker” guns, or logs painted black to resemble cannon.
 For this, Beauregard declared that the withdrawal was “equivalent to a brilliant victory.”

 But President Jefferson Davis saw it differently; he was very upset about losing such an important town as Corinth.
-To Davis and many top Confederate military leaders, the loss of the Memphis & Charleston Railroad broke the “vertebrae of the Confederacy.”
+To Davis and many top Confederate military leaders, the loss of the Memphis & Charleston Railroad (which intersected the Mobile & Ohio at Corinth) broke the “vertebrae of the Confederacy.”

-Although capturing Corinth was a great Federal achievement, the Lincoln administration noted that it took Halleck over a month to get there, and Beauregard’s army remained fully intact.
+Although capturing Corinth gave the Federals an excellent supply base deep in the southern heartland, the Lincoln administration noted that it took Halleck over a month to get there, and it ended with Beauregard’s army remaining fully intact.